google/gcp_scanner/README.md

   -o OUTPUT             Path to output directory
 ```

-Option `-f` needs an additional explanation.
+Option `-f` requires an additional explanation.
 In some cases, service account does not have permissions to explicitly list project names.
 However, it still might have access to underlying resources if we provide correct project name.
 This option specifically designed to handle such cases.

 NOTE: You can use `python3 __main__.py` as well to launch the scanner.